-Cassis is a picture-perfect village, nestled along the coastline of France in the Provence-Alpes-Cote d’Azur region, just beyond glitzy St Tropez.
+Cassis is one of those picture-perfect small towns in Europe.
+Situated along the coastline of France in the Provence-Alpes-Cote d’Azur region, just beyond glitzy St Tropez.
 Cassis is surrounded by vineyards, romantic cobbled streets and outdoor adventure activities.

-- Must eat: Fresh seafood from the waterfront restaurants, with mussel pots being particularly popular.
-Of course, this being France, wine and cheese are mandatory to enjoy!
+- Must eat: Fresh seafood from the waterfront restaurants, the mussel pots are particularly popular.
+Of course, as this is in France, wine and cheese are a must!

-- Why you should go: This small port village captures the essence of the French Cote D’azur, without the eye-watering prices of St Tropez and Cannes.
-Cassis is fun for culture lovers who like their villages historic and food regional, while outdoor adventurers will appreciate the many hiking trails and adventure activities easily available on the water.
+- Why you should go: This small port village captures the essence of the French Cote d’Azur, without the eye-watering prices of St. Tropez and Cannes.
+Cassis is fun for culture lovers who like their historic villages and regional food, while outdoor adventurers will appreciate the many hiking trails and adventure activities readily available on the water.